Photos and images provided by the author

 According to a dissertation on gender in role-playing games from 2006, more than 55 percent of female gamers had been "made to feel uncomfortable, judged or harassed because of their gender," compared with 5.4 percent of male players.
 Similarly, 40 percent of women witnessed such an incident, as did 32 percent of men.
 Not all of these instances signify something as egregious as fictional rape, but the numbers are disappointing all the same.

-This year, Dungeons & Dragons celebrates its 40th birthday with the release of a new 5th Edition that takes the game fully into the 21st Century.
+This year, Dungeons & Dragons celebrates its 40th birthday with the release of a fifth edition, which will take the game fully into the 21st century.
 Early in the new edition's rulebook, the authors suggest that players need not "be confined to binary notions of sexuality and gender."
 Dungeons & Dragons is a game arguably most famous as a shorthand for the deepest depths of geek culture.
 That it added this stipulation to its newest rules is refreshing—and more than a little surprising.
 An uncomfortable legacy remains deeply ingrained in the DNA of Dungeons & Dragons, a legacy that stretches all the way back to the origins of the game itself.

 In the first edition of the Dungeon Master's Guide from 1979, Gygax provided Dungeon Masters with a "Random Harlot Encounter Table."

 Perhaps unsurprisingly, surveys at the time pegged the number of female players somewhere between 0.4 and 2.3 percent.
 Still, it's impossible to say how much the attitudes displayed by the game's creator were a function of this gender gap rather than its cause.
 Regardless, it would be decades before the game's publisher—or its players—made serious efforts to recruit outside this cloistered circle.